 Website performance, security, and recovery

-In WordPress, the installation, removal, and management of plugins affect the WordPress default, base, or core files.
+In WordPress, plugins’ installation, removal, and management affect the WordPress default, base, or core files.

-For example, WordFence – a plug-in for WordPress security, needs to change the htaccess file to configure its web application firewall.
-If you’ve planned to migrate your site to a new host, change your site’s DNS information, or re-install WordPress from scratch, you will also need to handle core files in WordPress.
+For example, WordFence – a plug-in for WordPress security, must change the htaccess file to configure its web application firewall.
+If you’ve planned to migrate your site to a new host, change your site’s DNS information, or re-install WordPress from scratch, you must also handle core files in WordPress.

 In such scenarios, we have personally experienced assistance from hosting customer support.
 In simple words, when making changes to core files depends on external agents, WordFence, in this case, you will need to re-change the WordPress core files and regain the previous performance – such as htaccess in the above example.

-In the same manner, editing the WordPress default files is associated with website security, too.
-For example, you will need to change WordPress core files if you need to hide your site’s login page from hackers.
-It helps you avoid brute force attacks, which involves trying out password combinations to find a good set of login credential on the victim site.
+Editing the WordPress default files is also associated with website security.
+For example, you must change WordPress core files to hide your site’s login page from hackers.
+This helps you avoid brute force attacks, which involve trying out password combinations to find a good set of login credentials on the victim site.
+Similarly, banning random users from trying out invalid passwords is also possible.
+In this case, you must build a custom infrastructure to protect your site from random users.
+Also, once an existing user fails to log into WordPress, your changes to WordPress core files can help you protect your web application.

 Third-party apps integration with WordPress